Where to store living trust documents

 What happens if you are unable to find your original documents?
 Hopefully, you have provided copies of the original documents to another individual(s) involved in your estate plan.
 If you cannot find lost living trust documents, your financial planner may be able to provide a copy if you transferred stocks into your trust.
 In the state of California, if a trust is lost, the assets titled in the name of the trust will have to go through probate.

 If you have lost original trust documents while you are still alive, you can revise your estate plan by doing a restatement.
-Contact the Law Office of David W. Foley, San Diego estate planning attorney, to help you draft a new living trust.Schedule your FREE Consultation
+Contact the Law Office of David W. Foley, San Diego estate planning attorney, to help you draft a new living trust.Schedule your Consultation